What Is After Repair Value: ARV Formula & How to Calculate

 While the formula to calculate ARV is simple, coming up with the components for the formula isn’t so straightforward.
 Here’s what you need to do.

 1. Estimate the Current Value of Property

-- Structure (size, number of stories, type, style, etc)
+- Structure: Size, number of stories, type, and style

 2. Estimate Repair Costs & Value of Repairs

 The process of estimating repairs is a two-step process.
 You need to know how much the repairs will cost and what the value added to the ARV by the repairs is.
 If you can spend $25,000 and add $50,000 to the ARV, that will increase the potential profit.

 It is important to get an accurate estimate of the potential sale price of your completed project.
 To do that, you’ll need to obtain comparable values of other properties that have sold similar to your project.
 This will tell you if the project is going to be profitable.

 Once again, your real estate agent can be a great resource when it comes to comparables.
 When looking for comparable properties, keep the following factors in mind: